Escrow Plan (aka Prepayment Program)

 Who Can Apply

 A Delinquent Tax Contract is authorized under Ohio Revised Code Section 323.31, which enables the Treasurer to enter into an agreeable payment plan with an owner / occupier for their house or trailer taxes.
 The Treasurer is also offering this Tax Contract to farmers with delinquent taxes on their farm lands.
 Treasurer may consider Delinquent Tax Contracts for owners of vacant land, rental units and commercial property.
-Treasurer will not consider a Delinquent Tax Contract for property purchased with tax delinquency, and typically may not enter into a contract with an owner in active bankruptcy or foreclosure.
+Treasurer will not consider a Delinquent Tax Contract for property purchased with tax delinquency, and typically may not enter into a contract with an owner in active bankruptcy or foreclosure or with delinquent taxes on other property.

 How to Enroll